 "Technical skills are teachable, attitude is another matter."

 “Someone with all the certifications in the world is going to be a net loss if they have a poor attitude and are not willing to work with others and really see their role as a problem solver,” said Frohwein.
 “Technical skills are teachable, attitude is another matter.”

 2. Develop Expertise

 Once you’ve mastered the basics of marketing, work on developing a specialization.
-Specializing can make you indispensable on a marketing team.
-Additionally, marketers who have deep expertise in one domain tend to get more visibility from senior management, who rely on specialists to guide strategy and decision making.
+Figure out which area of marketing you like best--do you like writing and creating content?
+If so, you may be suited for content marketing.
+Do you enjoy tracking and creating ad campaigns?
+You may be better suited for a career in digital marketing.
+Marketers who have deep expertise in one domain tend to get more visibility from senior management, who rely on specialists to guide strategy and decision making.

 3. Create a Portfolio

 One of the best ways to demonstrate marketing experience is by creating a portfolio.
 If you don’t have full-time work experience, show your work by freelancing or starting a few side projects.
 For example, if you want to become a content marketer, try freelance content writing work.
 Once you’ve gathered enough experience and can showcase your work and results, you can pitch yourself to an employer.

 Start Building Your Marketing Career